schof/schof.github.io/what-is-add.md

 Problem checklists and rating scales provide only a limited amount of information and they are quite subjective, often measuring the level of frustration of the rater rather than the true degree of attention deficit.

-Objective testing data can improve understanding and guide treatment planning.
+Objective testing data can identify specific areas of strengths and weaknesses, as well as academic strengths and weaknesses, to better guide treatment and school accommodations.

 [Get Tested](/testing)